IBMSpectrumComputing/cloud-provider-plugins/hostProviders/oracle/README.md

-This is the Oracle Cloud plugin
+This is the Oracle Cloud plugin.